 Remember, Jesus didn’t come to make converts but ambassadors.
 He didn’t desire a Church of immature individuals, but rather a Church of matured saints, unified into one body, thinking and ministering with one mind and one accord those things that come from the body’s one head—Jesus.
-The statement in this section’s heading, “Jesus’ Body Will Do Greater Things,” may seem hard to believe, but it is exactly what Jesus said would happen when men mature and become active in the Church.
+The statement in this section’s heading, “Jesus’ Body Will Do Greater Things,” may seem hard to believe, but it is exactly what Jesus said would happen when men and women mature and become active in the Church.
 In the next passages we will see where Jesus made this boast:

 (PLEASE NOTE: any Bolds, UPPERCASES, Underlines, or [bracketed area comments] are added by me.)

 (11) Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake.

 (12) Verily, verily, I say unto you, HE THAT BELIEVETH ON ME, THE WORKS THAT I DO SHALL HE DO ALSO; and GREATER WORKS THAN THESE SHALL HE DO; because I go unto my Father.

 (13) And WHATSOEVER YE SHALL ASK IN MY NAME, THAT WILL I DO, THAT THE FATHER MAY BE GLORIFIED IN THE SON.

 (14) If ye shall ask any thing in my name, I will do it.

 (15) IF YE LOVE ME, KEEP MY COMMANDMENTS.